ralscha/openai4j/README.md

 Check out the [openai4j-examples](https://github.com/ralscha/openai4j-examples) repository for more examples.

 ## Changelog

+### 1.3.5 - October 2, 2024
+  * Add audioTokens and cachedTokens to the usage object of ChatCompletionResponse
+  * Add store and metadata field to ChatCompletionRequest

 ### 1.3.4 - September 14, 2024
   * Add completion_tokens_details and reasoning_tokens to usage